LIVESTOCK HEALTH (PARASITES) – WELL DETAILED

 • Preferred sites: Ears, tail switch and around the eyes.

-• Disease transmitted: East coast fever and redwater.
+• Disease transmitted: East Coast fever and redwater.

-• Bont tick transmit heartwater (amblyomma spp.)
+• Bont tick transmits heartwater (Amblyomma spp)

 Control of Ticks